zulalakarsu/seeforme/README.md

 Simply point your camera at anything.
 SeeForMe instantly describes what it sees in natural, spoken language — helping you navigate the world with confidence and independence.

 - 🔒 Privacy-First: All AI processing happens on-device.
 Your camera feed is never uploaded, stored, or shared.
 Ever.
-- 📴 Works Offline: No WiFi?
-No problem.
-SeeForMe works anywhere — on planes, in subways, or remote areas with zero connectivity.
+- 📴 Works Offline: SeeForMe works anywhere — on planes, in subways, or remote areas with zero connectivity.
-- ⚡ Instant Results: Powered by on-device AI (Cactus), get real-time scene descriptions in seconds.
+- ⚡ Instant Results: Powered by on-device AI, get real-time scene descriptions in seconds.

 **Your world, described.
 Your privacy, protected.**